watashiSHUN/chromeExtension/README.md

 * Daily quotes (external APIs)
 * Dict.youdao.com get your most recently vocabulary list (from the url)
 * Google.com get your keywords (from the url)
-* May not apply here, but when you have multiple tabs open, organize them as groups with the same root url?
 * ~~double click to rename the bookmark~~, red X mark to delete
 * ~~Add tiles that filter by tag ie [antares] or filter by folder~~
 * for work, you can trigger cmd and providing arguments